 You need to understand, these notes in the communication book do not come from someone fluent in English.
 They're usually vague and confusing, and sometimes don't make sense at all.

 I ask the TTer to go check who exactly has the supposed "hemophilia."
-As I go through the rest of the shapes vocabulary he signals back that it is in fact her.
-The one who bumped her head.
+As I go through the rest of the shapes vocabulary he signals back that it is in fact

 The note reads.
 "She suffers from kawasaki-byo.
 She can't run and play games.
 If she hit her head or mouth it is problem."
 Then someone highlighted "kawasaki byo" and wrote hemophilia beside it.